ajoh504/referenceguides/python/6_regular_expressions.md

 ```
 ### 6.4 Optional matching with the regex question mark

-Previously, the code contains a space between the area code and the rest of the phone number.
-Not all phone numbers contain a space at that position; sometimes numbers are written as `(555)555-5555`.
-The space can be made optional by using parentheses with a question mark at the end and placing a single space in the middle: `( )?`.
+Since not all phone numbers contain spaces, the space can be made optional by using parentheses with a question mark at the end and placing a single space in the middle: `( )?`.

 ```py
 import re